DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-07-Green_to_yellow_never_to_red.md

 "And you have determination," Elyra countered.
 "And partnership with RAE.
 Different advantages.
 Both valuable."

-*She's right,* RAE said through Jason's clip. *You're learning faster than most people with no background.
-In four weeks, you've achieved what takes academy students months.*
+"She's right," RAE said.
+"You're learning faster than most people with no background.
+In four weeks, you've achieved what takes academy students months."

 "Doesn't feel fast," Jason muttered.